gleechi/gleechi.github.io/pages/unity/unity_get_started_sensors.md

         </div>
         <div id="collapseOne" class="panel-collapse collapse noCrossRef">
             <div class="panel-body">
                 There are a few controllers that are supported "out of the box" by VirtualGrasp, called INTERNAL_CONTROLLERs, which means that no additional Unity plugins are needed.
-EXTERNAL_CONTROLLERs are enabled through separate Unity plugins.
-Read more on this on <a href="controllers.html">External Controllers</a>.).
+However in the released VG SDK, INTERNAL_CONTROLLERS option is turned off.
+EXTERNAL_CONTROLLERs are enabled through separate Unity plugins, and are the default sensor type.
             </div>
         </div>
     </div>